cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **x???_????.. = extention key word **
 (optional)
-<br>Extention keyword: Keyword and value will be copied, depending on the optional # postfix:
+<br>The keyword and its value will be copied to the followong corresponding DVPI elements
+- column definition in the target table  (tables[].columns[])
+- hash field definition (parse_sets.hashes[].hash_fields[]).

+Keywords and values will be copied according to the declared relation_names, so different values can be set for different relations.
+This could lead to a value conflict for the table definition  will raise an error, since it independent of the relation and.

+Routing of the key word can be restricted by using a specific postfix as follows:
+The postfix will be the last token in an underscore separated keyword.
+It must start with "x" and must only contain at least one of the letters "c","h"

+Depending on the declared letters, the keyword is routed only to the coresponding DVPI emelents

-- postfix contains "c" (e.g. `xxmpl_index_group#c`) will only be added to the corresponding parent key column definition in the link table (tables[].columns[]).
-In case of conflicting values from different fields for the same column, there will be an compiler error.
+- "c" added to the column definition of the target table.
+- "h" added to the hash field definition

-- postfix contains "h" (e.g. `xxmpl_demo#h` ) will only be added to all business keys fields of the parent in the field list of the *link key declaration* (parse_sets.hashes[].hash_fields[])
+Example: "xcenc_encoding_xc" - would only be placed in the columns section of the table

-Extention keywords without a # postfix will be placed in both dvpi elements.
-It is recommended to focus keywords to the dvpi parts, they are designed for. ("c"= Column definition of the table , "h" = Hash compostion and calculation)

 ### "sat" specific properties